Statocyte

 Statocytes are gravity-sensing (gravitropic) cells in higher plants.
 They contain amyloplasts-statoliths – starch-filled amyloplastic organelles – which sediment at the lowest part of the cells.
+In the roots, sedimentation of the statoliths towards the lower part of the statocytes constitutes a signal for the production and redistribution of auxin.
+When stems or roots are not exactly aligned with the gravity vector, statoliths move and adjust to gravity.
+This is followed by a triggering of the asymmetrical distribution of auxin that causes the curvature and growth of stems against the gravity vector, as well as growth of roots along the gravity vector.
 Statocytes are present in the elongating region of coleoptiles, shoots and inflorescence stems.
 In roots, the root cap is the only place where sedimentation is observed, and only the central columella cells of the root cap serve as gravity-sensing statocytes.
 They can initiate differential growth patterns, bending the root towards the vertical axis.